Motorcycle personal protective equipment: Gloves

 Motorcycling gloves are typically gloves made of leather.
 They may have gauntlets to protect the rider's wrists from injury, and help reduce drafts while riding in colder climates.
 Motorcycling gloves typically have reinforced palms intended to protect the rider from abrasion injuries in case of an accident.
 Under some jurisdictions, if the manufacturer claims the gloves are protective, then they must display CE marking.
 European Standard EN 13594:2015 is available for this purpose, with gloves certified to Level 1 or Level 2.
 The latter provides significantly more protection.
 For example, knuckle protection is not required for a CE Level 1 rating, but is required to achieve Level 2.

 Optional features include additional protection or weatherproofing.
 For touring gloves, such additional features may include advanced insulating materials and waterproof breathable fabric, although touring gloves may still lack advanced armouring features used in motorcycle racing gloves.

 Gloves intended for motorcycle racing typically incorporate pre-curved finger sections and the best available protection, obtained through additional armour incorporated within the glove.
 Additional protection may involve titanium or carbon panels for knuckles and the joints of the fingers.
 Furthermore, racing gloves may and often do incorporate additional wrist and other protection panels to protect the heel of the hand, back of the hand and other easily injured parts of the hand.
-Race gloves often have the pinky finger attached to the ring finger to reduce the chance of it being over flexed backwards during crashes.
+Race gloves - and more premium road gloves - often have the pinky finger attached to the ring finger to reduce the chance of it being over flexed backwards during crashes.

+Frequently, scaphoid injuries can occur in road, race and motocross accidents.
+Knobloch et al. (2015) found: "Hyperextension rather than wrist flexion appears as the predominant mechanism of wrist injuries in motocross riders.
+A more axial impact on the wrist is more likely to produce a radial fracture during the landing phase.
+Preventive strategies are internal muscular wrist stabilisation using eccentric training and external stabilisation by rigid gloves allowing only limited hyperextension."
+Often, gloves designed for road and track riding feature hard plastic scaphoid protectors that claim to reduce fracture risk by encouraging the heel to slide on the road (instead of gripping the road surface, causing hyperextension).
+Some manufacturers claim stingray leather or SuperFabric layers offer the same protective sliding effect.
+However, there is a shortage of independent research into the effectiveness of SuperFabric, stingray leather and plastic scaphoid protectors.

 Goggles/glasses

 Motorcycle goggles or glasses help protect the eyes from dust, wind and debris while riding and typically feature anti-fog treatment and protection against UV rays.
 For motorcycle sports such as motocross, goggles typically feature a foam rim which seals against the face and layered, tinted lenses to accommodate for varying light conditions.
+Motocross goggles may also have the ability to use tear-offs, which are disposable films that cover the lens and which can be easily torn off while riding, to clear the lens of accumulated mud or other fouling and restore good vision to the rider.